echo-Mike/STTT/README.md

 STTT is a superset game of [Ultimate Tic-Tac-Toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe) same way as Ultimate Tic-Tac-Toe is a superset of [Ordinary Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
 It have similar set of rulse but it's more complicated.
 The purpose of the game is to develop the strategic thinking of players, same as Ultimate Tic-Tac-Toe develops tactical thinking.
 ### The terms
-In the next section the terms _Ultimate_ and _Tactical_ are equivalents.
+In the next sections the terms _Ultimate_ and _Tactical_ are equivalents.
 The _Cell_ - the place to put X or O, also an _Operational Cell_.
 The _Operational field_ - gamefield of Ordinary Tic-Tac-Toe, also a _Tactical Cell_ - 3x3 grid of Cells.
 The _Tactical gamefield_ - gamefield of Tactical Tic-Tac-Toe, also a _Strategic Cell_ - 9x9 grid of Cells, 3x3 grid of Tactical Cells.